Computer Science Data Science Facilities

 - Do not simply type "python."
 That will give you a copy of python2.
 Support for python 2 was dropped Jan, 2020.
 Also, our default python2 doesn't have the data science packages loaded.
 Despite the fact no one should be using Python 2, the Python project wants the command "python" to run Python 2.
 So you should always use "python3".

-- Use one of the Anaconda-based environments.
+- Use one of the Python virtual environments.
 See Using Python on our systems.

 - You can install packages yourself, using "pip install --user".
 This will put the additional packages in your home directory.